-Any fasting acts as a hormetic stressor to your body that triggers an evolutionary mechanism termed hormesis.
+Fasting acts as a hormetic stressor on your body, triggering an evolutionary mechanism termed hormesis.
 When we experience mild stress, we can easily recover from it and get stronger and more resistant to higher doses of stress.

 Men and women have inherent metabolic and hormonal differences, and it’s evident that these differences determine how we respond to a stressor like intermittent fasting.

-In general, the female body is more complex and susceptible to stress than the male body.
-So when you start your intermittent fasting practice, it causes additional stress to your body that can lead to a compound effect.
+The female body is generally more complex and susceptible to stress than the male body.
+So when you start your intermittent fasting practice, it causes additional stress on your body, leading to a compound effect.

-Addressing unwanted lifestyle stressors will help you make the best out of your intermittent fasting.
+Addressing unwanted lifestyle stressors will help you make the most of your intermittent fasting.